 600,000 (2012 J. Grimes).
-100,000–200,000 with low proficiency in standard English (1986 M. Forman).
 Another 100,000 on the United States mainland.
+L2 users: 400,000.

 Hawaiian Islands, United States mainland (especially the west coast, Las Vegas, and Orlando).

-Christian, traditional religion, Buddhist.
+Christian, Buddhist, traditional religion.